Uniformly perfect measures on strictly convex planar graphs are $L^{2}$-flattening: Introduction

 Repeating this reasoning a few more times leads to $|X|_{\delta} \approx \delta^{-2}$, as desired.
 The rigorous version of this argument is the proof of Proposition \ref{prop1} based on Lemma \ref{lemma1}.

-From Proposition \ref{prop1} (and a "measure-theoretic" version of it stated in Proposition \ref{prop:main}) adapting a strategy developed in \cite{2023arXiv230903068O,Orponen2024Jan}, we derive Proposition \ref{prop:4.7}: this statement could be summarised by saying that convolution with a uniformly perfect measure $\sigma$ on $\mathbb{P}$ is "Riesz energy flattening".
-In particular, taking repeated self-convolutions of $\sigma$ gradually increases the highest index "$\alpha$" for which the $\alpha$-dimensional Riesz energy of $\sigma^{k}$ is (nearly) bounded.
+From Proposition \ref{prop1} (and a "measure-theoretic" version of it stated in Proposition \ref{prop:main}) adapting a strategy developed in \cite{2023arXiv230903068O,Orponen2024Jan}, we derive Proposition \ref{prop:4.7}: convolution with a uniformly perfect measure $\sigma$ on $\mathbb{P}$ is $L^{2}$-flattening.
+In particular, taking repeated self-convolutions of $\sigma$ gradually and quantitatively decreases the $L^{2}$-norm of the convolution.
 This is formalised in Corollary \ref{cor2}.
-Eventually, the conclusion is that the $(2 - \epsilon)$-dimensional Riesz energy of $\sigma^{k}$ is (nearly) bounded, and this easily yields Theorem \ref{thm:main}, see Section \ref{s:finalProof}.
+This easily yields Theorem \ref{thm:main}, see Section \ref{s:finalProof}.